11.5: Millions of skiers and snowboarders in the U.S.

 500: Pounds of salt needed to melt snow and ice to keep it from bonding to one mile of a two-lane road.

 5: Number of primary active ingredients in products used to melt snow and ice — all five damage the environment.

 8: Number of pesticides detected in high-elevation snow in the U.S., four of which are banned.

 This article originally appeared in Plenty in January 2008.
-The story was added to MNN.com in December 2009.
+The story was added to MNN.com.